Infineon/arduino-core-psoc6/docs/installation-instructions.rst

    $ arduino-cli version

-Now you can add the Infineon PSoC™ microcontroller boards package to the Arduino CLI:
+Now you can add the Infineon PSOC™ microcontroller boards package to the Arduino CLI:

 .. code-block:: bash